Blue-winged Warbler

 Key Features

-- Vibrant yellow face and belly
+- Bright yellow body and crown

-- Blue-gray wings with two white horizontal bars
+- Blue-gray wings with two white bars

 When You’ll See Them